 - 1. Completed course units remain valid indefinitely. - 2. a.
-Contrary to the provisions of Article 4.10.1, the Board of Examiners may decide that the validity of a course unit is limited.
-The Board of Examiners can only decide that a course unit is no longer valid if the student's skills and knowledge are demonstrably outdated.
-The Board of Examinersmay then decide to require a student to take a supplementary or substitute examination before allowing that student to progress to the final assessment.

-b.
-In the event of extraordinary personal circumstances, the term of validity will be extended to include the period during which the student in question receives support from the Graduation Fund.

-3. Partial examinations and assignments passed within a course unit that has not been successfully completed will lapse at the end of the academic year in which they were passed.
+Contrary to the provisions of Article 7.15.1, the Board of Examiners may decide that the validity of a course unit is limited.
+The Board of Examiners can only decide that a course unit is no longer valid if a student's skills and knowledge are demonstrably outdated.
+In such cases the Board of Examiners may decide to require that student to take a supplementary or substitute examination before allowing him or her to progress to the final assessment. - b.
+In the event of extraordinary personal circumstances, the term of validity will be extended to include the period during which the student in question receives support from the Graduation Fund. - 3.
+Partial examinations and assignments passed within a course unit that has not been successfully completed will lapse at the end of the academic year in which they were passed.